symfony-cmf/Routing/README.md

 ### Routes and locales

-The default Route document optionally accepts a locale.
-If it is set, it is returned in the getRouteDefaults as field ``_locale``.
-With this, you can create one route for each of the desired locales that all reference the same multilingual content.
+You can use the _locale default value in a route to create one route per locale that all reference the same multilingual content.
-The DoctrineRouter respects _locale when generating routes from content.
+The DoctrineRouter respects the _locale when generating routes from content.
 When resolving the route, the _locale gets into the request and is picked up by the symfony locale system.